 Delayed Getup is a defensive mechanic that allows you to stay on the ground for a short period of time.
-In order to perform a Delayed Getup, you must hold the Stance Switch (Stance) button after being knocked down.
+In order to perform a Delayed Getup, you must hold the Stance Switch (SS) button after being knocked down.
 Delayed Getup is very strong because it allows you to avoid your opponent’s attacks and can sometimes even grant a punish.
 Keep in mind that once you use a Delayed Getup, you will not be able to use a Getup Attack or Roll Escape.

 A great way to utilize Delayed Getup is to punish attacks with high recovery, such as throws.
 If you were to use a Roll Escape, then your opponent may try to throw you out of the roll.
 This is where Delayed Getup comes into play.
 Using a Delayed Getup instead will cause the throw to whiff, leaving the enemy temporarily vulnerable.
 Since throws have incredibly long recovery on whiff, they can be punished after the Delayed Getup by quickly using a jab or +KB upon getting off the ground.
 This can normally be done on reaction depending on the move the opponent uses.